mramshaw/Alexa-Stuff/README.md

 Follow the link for the
 [Permissions API](https://developer.amazon.com/docs/custom-skills/access-the-alexa-shopping-and-to-do-lists.html#list-management-quick-reference).

+#### Certification

+Once your Alexa skill is complete, you can choose to submit it for certification.
+I _thought_ this would take up to five days (so basically a calendar week) as I am sure I read this in their documentation somewhere - but, as often happens with AWS documentation, I cannot find any reference to this now.

+It's worth checking the certification requirements very carefully before submitting a skill.

+They can - and apparently _will_ - reject a skill for fairly arbitrary reasons, for instance if it _might_ compete with their __Audible.com__ business.
+And they seem to be prone to changing the rules to suit themselves - at the moment, advertising is a no-no, but once they figure out how to commercialize (no pun intended) it I am sure it will again become an option.

+One interesting development to watch is [Alexa Traffic Analysis](https://www.alexa.com/siteinfo/aws.org).

 #### Alexa versus Google’s Assistant

 Follow the link for an interesting read about